 - Ashwagandha – a source of withanolides to help reduce stress

-- If your cat does hide – don’t try and tempt them out.
+If your cat does hide – don’t try and tempt them out.
 You might think you are providing reassurance, but in fact you could be stressing them out even more.
-Just leave them to it, and let them hide.
+Just leave them to it.

 What you can do to make fireworks less frightening for all animals